KCErb/fruit-robot/tutorials/android/first_app/xml-ui.md

 ## Conclusion

 So that's it for an XML UI.
-Since this *is* the Android way so it does simplify some things, but at the end of the day no one should have to write XML by hand so this way is sluggish without 3rd party tools to make do the heavy lifting for us.
+Since this *is* the Android way it does simplify some things (such as size control), but at the end of the day no one should have to write XML by hand.
+That means this way is sluggish without 3rd party tools to do the heavy lifting for us.

 For the final lesson in these "First App" tutorials, we'll learn how to start up a new activity.
 Since this can be done both programmatically and via XML we'll be looking at how this is done in both situations.